AliveNata/Alyx-Website/README.md

 5. **Open your browser** and go to `http://localhost:3000` to view the project.

+## Contributing

+Feel free to fork the repository, make changes, and submit pull requests for any improvements or bug fixes.
+Please ensure to follow the project's code style and include tests where applicable.

 ## License

 This work is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.